berge-is-bome/d2wc/docs/packaging.md

 The first priority is to support the environments where `d2wc` is most likely to be used first:

-1. Qubes OS dom0 source-archive installation.
+1. Qubes OS dom0.
-2. Qubes OS app qubes and Fedora-family systems.
+2. Fedora-family systems.
 3. Debian-family systems later.
 4. Other Linux distributions after the architecture is stable.